Theatrical Design

 KIDDSTUFF Stage at The Hangar Theater, Ithaca NY

-By Paco Madden, Directed by Edgardo Soto
+By Paco Madden, Directed by Edgardo Soto.
+Photos by Rachel Phillipson.

 2023